Ski: 2020-2021 Line Vision 98, 179 cm

 “The Vision 98 shares the same build and featherweight feel as the Vision 108– straight down to the THC Construction.
 It’ll rally blown snow, arc on groomers, and even motor skin tracks if that’s your thing.
 But the shrunken footprint offers a versatility for those days that you don’t need the float.”

-In case you haven’t read our First Look of the Vision 108, Line’s “THC” construction basically consists of three laminates — aramid, carbon, and fiberglass.
+In case you haven’t read our review of the Vision 108, Line’s “THC” construction basically consists of three laminates — aramid, carbon, and fiberglass.
 And yes, it probably not-so-coincidentally shares the same name as a certain chemical in a certain plant.

 THC comments aside, it’s pretty bold of Line to claim that a ~1450-gram ski is supposed to “rally blown snow.”
 We haven’t been on many skis this light that encourage us to mob through rough snow, but we’ll see.
-It’s also worth noting that Line does actually allude to touring in their description of the Vision 98, which they didn’t do in their description of the Vision 108.
-Given that both skis come in at weights comparable to most dedicated touring skis, we’ll definitely be putting time on them in the backcountry, in addition to the resort.
+It’s worth noting that Line does actually allude to touring in their description of the Vision 98, which they didn’t in their description of the Vision 108.
+Given that both skis come in at weights comparable to most dedicated touring skis, we’ll definitely be putting time on them in the backcountry.

 Shape / Rocker Profile